 Recipe Tips & Notes

 - Heat Factor.
-Hot!
-You’ll get some very nice heat from the bird’s eye chilies.
-If you’d like a milder version, dial back on the peppers or use peppers that aren't quite as hot.
+Medium-Hot.
+You’ll get some nice heat from the bird’s eye chilies.
+For a milder version, use peppers that aren't quite as hot.
 Skip the chili flakes.
-Feel free to add in more for more pronounced heat.
-If you're looking for spicier versions, try hot Thai peppers, or go with something even hotter like ghost peppers.
+For a spicier versions, use hot Thai peppers or even hotter like ghost peppers.

 - The Noodles.
 Wide rice noodles are more traditionally used to make drunken noodle, though you can use others.
 If you can't find rice noodles in your grocery store or Asian market, consider spaghetti noodles or fettuccini, or even egg noodles.
 Most noodles will work in a pinch.